-40 dogs and 18 cats were vaccinated at the rabies clinic held at the DPW garage by Mid-State Mobile Veterinary.
+43 dogs and cats were vaccinated at the rabies clinic held at the DPW garage by Mid-State Mobile Veterinary.
 Micro-chipping was also available.
-Rabies vaccination certificates for cats are kept on file at our office; rabies certificates for dogs are kept on file in the Town Clerk's Office, where dog licenses are issued.
+Rabies vaccination certificates for cats are kept on file at the LBOH office; rabies certificates for dogs are kept on file in the Town Clerk's Office, where dog licenses are issued.